raphael-group/decifer/README.md

 ### Custom installation

-DeCiFer can be installed with `pip` by the command `pip install .` in any Python2.7 envirnoment with the following packages or compatible versions:
+DeCiFer can be installed with `pip` by the command `pip install .` in any Python2.7 environment with the following packages or compatible versions:

 | Package | Tested version | Comments |
 |---------|----------------|----------|